By Mart Crowley, Directed by Carl Menninger

 3014 W Irving Park Rd.

 Chicago, IL 60618

-Jordan makes his Raven Theatre debut as Carver in SUNDOWN!
+Jordan makes his Playhouse debut as Donald in THE BOYS IN THE BAND!

 Falsettos at Actor's Express.
 Photo by Casey Gardner

 Jordan is a stage and screen actor based out of Chicago, Illinois.
 Most recently, Jordan played Whizzer in Falsettos at Actor's Express in Atlanta, where he and the rest of the cast garnered a Suzi Bass Award Nomination for Outstanding Acting Ensemble in a Musical.
 His recent Chicago credits include Black Button Eyes' Evil Dead the Musical (Joseph Jefferson Award Nomination - Best Performance in a Leading Role in a Musical), Pride Films & Plays' HOMOS, Or Everyone in America, The Story Theatre's Leave Me Alone!, Boho Theatre's A Little Night Music, the world premiere of the musical The Civility of Albert Cashier (Joseph Jefferson Award - Best New Musical), the Chicago premiere of BAT BOY: The Musical with Griffin Theatre (Joseph Jefferson Award nomination - Best Ensemble) and Wonderful Town at Goodman Theatre.
 He has also been involved in readings and concerts at Porchlight Music Theatre, Refuge Theatre Project, and Strawdog Theatre.
 Jordan is currently an Actor's Equity Membership Candidate and is proud to be represented by the fine folks at Gray Talent Group.